Connect with us

 Canadian Experience Class (CEC):

 This program is tailored for individuals who have work experience in Canada, often those who initially came on a Work Permit or Study Permit (and then transitioned to a Post-Graduation Work Permit).
 With the recent shift in immigration strategy, Canada is really targeting those who are already in Canada and have Canadian work experience.
-As both countries have very tight economic connections there are thousands of US citizens who might qualify for the Canadian Experience Class program (even if you no longer work in Canada).
+As both countries have very tight economic connections thousands of US citizens might qualify for the Canadian Experience Class program (even if you no longer work in Canada).

 Federal Skilled Trades Program (FST):